hwameistor/hwameistor/docs/docs/what.md

  By using the CAS pattern, users can achieve the benefits of higher performance, better cost-efficiency, and easier management for their container storage.
 It can be deployed by helm charts or directly use the independent installation.
 You can easily enable the high-performance local storage across entire cluster with one click and automatically identify disks.

 HwameiStor is easy to deploy and ready to go.

+## Features

+1. Automated Maintenance

+    Disks can be automatically discovered, identified, managed, and allocated.
+Smart scheduling of applications and data based on affinity.
+Automatically monitor disk status and give early warning.

+1. High Availability

+    Use cross-node replicas to synchronize data for high availability.
+When a problem occurs, the application will be automatically scheduled to the high-availability data node to ensure the continuity of the application.

+1. Full-Range support of Storage Medium

+   Aggregate HDD, SSD, and NVMe disks to provide low-latency, high-throughput data services.

+1. Agile Linear Scalability

+   Dynamically expand the cluster according to flexibly meet the data persistence requirements of the application.